 The Sexual Desire Quiz asks you about your interest in or wish for sexual activity in cognitive terms, as opposed to previous measures that used predominantly behavioral methods.
-Originally published by I. P. Spector, M. P. Carey and L. Steinberg, the Sexual Desire Inventory is a brief 10-item scale with a possible score range from 0 to 100.
-Your score may indicate you’re suffering from low desire, a condition that may be helped by contacting a practitioner who specializes in the medical diagnosis and treatment of female sexual dysfunction.
+Originally published by I. P. Spector, M. P. Carey and L. Steinberg, the Sexual Desire Inventory is a 10-item scale with a possible score range from 0 to 100.
+Find out your score.

 Vaginismus is a condition characterized by involuntary tightness of the vagina during attempted intercourse.
 It can can be mild, severe, or anywhere in between.
 Take the quiz to help figure out where you fall on this spectrum and determine the treatment plan that will be the most successful for you.

 The Sexual Health Quiz is a simple questionnaire to help you assess your general sexual health.
-Your interest in sex, ability to become aroused and incidence of pain during sex are indicators of sexual function and can help you reflect on the quality of your sex life.
-Obviously problems cannot be diagnosed by one questionnaire, but it might help you think about your sexual situation in a thoughtful way, and flag problems if you are having them.
+Your interest in sex, ability to become aroused and incidence of pain during sex are indicators of sexual function.
+Obviously problems cannot be diagnosed by one questionnaire, but it may help you think about your sexual situation in a thoughtful way, and flag problems if you are having them.

 We’re not the first to tell you this, but Kegel exercises are really important.
 A Kegel is the name of a pelvic floor exercise, named after Dr. Arthur Kegel who created the exercise.
 Muscles attached to the pelvic bone, called PC muscles (for pubococcygeus) act like a hammock, holding in your pelvic organs.
 When these muscles are strong, everything inside is where it’s supposed to be.
 And strong internal muscles help with incontinence, sexual activity and general urological and sexual well-being.